tgorordo/smithy/README.md

 hosts a [CGI form](https://service.uoregon.edu/TDClient/2030/Portal/KB/ArticleDet?ID=43069) which accepts a `.csv` or `.xls`(`x`) upload of a ballot-box and responds with the resulting Smith set.
-The application can typically handle ~100s of candidates and ~10ks of votes before running into hosting resource limitations and timing out (pathological cases, involving many or large cycles, or especially a large cyclic tie, may perform worse and are not extensively tested).
+The application can typically handle ~100s of candidates and ~10ks of votes before running into hosting resource limitations and timing out.

 ### Python Package